maticstric/daedalus/README.md

 # daedalus

-Collection of maze generation algorithms.
+Source code for daedalus: a collection of maze generation algorithms.